ashish-greycube/indiamart_erpnext_integration/README.md

 **Features**

-* Pull Leads from IndiaMart via API every 5 mins.
+* Pull Leads from IndiaMart via API every 6 mins for 7 mins duration.
 Overlap is such that no lead is lost.
 * Create Leads automatically in ERPNext
 * Maps respective fields of IndiaMart with ERPNext Lead.👀️ *![](https://greycube.in/files/lead_data_captured_erpnext_greycube.png)